texstudio-org/texstudio/utilities/manual/source/editing.md

 `\begin{tabularx}...\end{tabularx}`, place the text cursor on `tabular`, wait for a second and then, after the mirror-cursor appears, change `tabular` to `tabularx`.

 ```{note}
 You can also double-click on the environment name to activate the mirror-cursor.
 ```

 ### Close delimiter or environment

-With the shortcut Alt+Return, the last open delimiter (e.g. '{' ) or the last open environment will be closed by inserting the corresponding text at the cursor position (e.g '}' in case of an open brace or '\end{...}' in case of an open environment).
+With the shortcut Alt+Return, the last open delimiter (e.g. `{`) or the last open environment will be closed by inserting the corresponding text at the cursor position (e.g. `}` in case of an open brace or `\end{...}` in case of an open environment).

 ### Cut Buffer

-If you select something and then start to type in a command and complete it, the selection is put in as first argument.
-E.g. you have a `text`, select it and start typing `\textbf`, command which is completed.
+If you select something and then start to type in a command and complete it, the selection is put in as the first argument.
+E.g. you have a `text`, select it and start typing `\textbf`, a command which is completed.
 The resulting text is `\textbf{text}`.

 ### Block cursor

 TeXstudio supports block cursors (or multiple cursors).
 Cursors can be added by `Ctrl+Alt`+left click.
-Alternatively pressing `Ctrl+alt+Up/down` also add block cursors.
+Alternatively pressing `Ctrl+Alt+Up/Down` also add block cursors.
 The cursors can jointly move, add and remove text and select characters.
-Pressing `esc` or clicking into the text ends the block cursor mode.
+Pressing `Esc` or clicking into the text ends the block cursor mode.

 ![block cursor](images/blockCursor.webp)